NGSEP/NGSEPcore/README.txt

-For each genome, the module will look into the directory referred with the option -d for one fasta file and one gff3 file having as prefix the genome identifier.
-Possible suffixes for the fasta file include .fa, .fna, .fas and .fasta and their gzip compressed extensions .fa.gz, .fna.gz, .fas.gz and .fasta.gz Possible suffixes for the annotation file include .gff and .gff3 and their gzip compressed extensions .gff.gz and .gff3.gz
+For each genome, the module will look into the directory referred with the option -d for one fasta file and one gff3 file having as prefix the genome identifier.Possible suffixes for the fasta file include .fa, .fna, .fas and .fasta and their gzip compressed extensions .fa.gz, .fna.gz, .fas.gz and .fasta.gz.
+Possible suffixes for the annotation file include .gff and .gff3 and their gzip compressed extensions .gff.gz and .gff3.gz

-The output is a series of text files having the ids and physical coordinates of the paralogs within each genome and the orthologs between the two genomes.
+The output is a series of text files describing the different results of the analysis.

-The ortholog files, called <PREFIX>_orthologsG1.tsv and <PREFIX>_orthologsG2.tsv, have the following format:
+The file called <PREFIX>_relationships.tsv contains raw pairwise homolog relationships.
+It is a tab delimited file with the following format:

-1. Id of the gene in the first genome
+1. Genome ID of the first gene
-2. Chromosome of the gene in the first genome
+2. Id of the gene in the first genome
-3. Start of the gene in the first genome
+3. Chromosome of the gene in the first genome
-4. End of the gene in the first genome
+4. Start of the gene in the first genome
-5. Number of paralogs of the gene in the first genome
+5. End of the gene in the first genome
-6. Id of the second genome
+6. Id of the orthogroup in which the gene was assigned
+7. Genome ID of the second gene
-7. Id of the ortholog in the second genome
+8. Id of the gene in the second genome
-8. Chromosome of the ortholog in the second genome
+9. Chromosome of the gene in the second genome
-9. Start of the ortholog in the second genome
+10. Start of the gene in the second genome
-10. End of the ortholog in the second genome
+11. End of the gene in the second genome
-11. Alignment type.
-It can be "L" if the gene has an ortholog in the second genome and it makes part of a synteny block.
-"U" if the gene has a unique ortholog but it does not make part of the syntheny block, and "M" if the gene has multiple orthologs in the second genome.

-The files with the paralogs, called <PREFIX>_paralogsG1.tsv and
-<PREFIX>_paralogsG2.tsv, have the same 10 first columns but columns 7 to 10
-contain genes within the same genome as genes in column 1 to 4.

-Pangenome files are:
+12. Id of the orthogroup in which the second gene was assigned
+13. Alignment score
+14. Synteny block in which this relationship was included. -1 if this relationship was not assigned to a synteny block.

 The file <PREFIX>_clusters.txt contains the clusters of homolog genes across genomes that can be inferred from the pairwise homolog relationships.
+It is a tab-delimited file with the id of the orthogroup in the first column and the ids of the genes in the next columns.

+The file <PREFIX>_syntenyBlocks.txt contains the synteny blocks that can be inferred from collinear homologs.
+It is a tab-delimited file with the following
+columns:

+1. Synteny block id
+2. Id of the first genome
+3. Chromosome of the block in the first genome
+4. Length of the chromosome
+5. Start of the block in the first genome
+6. End of the block in the first genome
+7. Id of the second genome
+8. Chromosome of the block in the second genome
+9. Length of the chromosome
+10. Start of the block in the second genome
+11. End of the block in the second genome
+12. Relative orientation in the second genome

 The file <PREFIX>_paMatrix.txt contains the Presence/Absence matrix where each row corresponds to a gene family and each column corresponds to a genome.
 The file <PREFIX>_gfFreqs.txt contains the frequency of each gene family within the genomes and its classification into exact/soft core/accesory genomes.

-Finally, the files:

-<PREFIX>_linearOrthologView.html
-<PREFIX>_circularOrthologView.html and
-<PREFIX>_circularParalogView.html

-can be loaded in a web browser and provide an interactive view of the alignment based on the d3 web development technology (https://d3js.org/).
+Finally, the file <PREFIX>_linearOrthologView.html can be loaded in a web browser and provides an interactive view of the alignment based on the d3 web development technology (https://d3js.org/).
+It uses the javascript file
+<PREFIX>_vizVariables.js as source of information.

 ---------------------------------------
 Clustering orthologs from CDNA catalogs